School is under way. That means two things.

 - Moringa – provides B vitamins, vitamin A, vitamin C, calcium, iron and amino acids

-- Probiotics – helps digestion and overall gut health
+- Probiotics – helps digestion and overall gut health (or try special probiotics for kids like WellBelly, Mary Ruth’s or Buddies in my Belly)

 - Fruits – blueberries provide vitamin C and antioxidants.
 They are also great for energy.